-Treatment for Cystic Fibrosis (CF) has developed rapidly over the last decade with the advent of targeted therapies.
-CF Transmembrane Conductance Regulator (CFTR) modulator therapies [1-3] target the underlying cause of the disease, the CFTR protein.
-An absent or dysfunctional CFTR protein results in the clinical phenotype of Cystic Fibrosis [2, 4].
+Treatment for cystic fibrosis (CF) has developed rapidly over the last decade with the advent of targeted therapies.
+CF transmembrane conductance regulator (CFTR) modulator therapies [1-3] target the underlying cause of the disease, the CFTR protein.
+An absent or dysfunctional CFTR protein results in the clinical phenotype of cystic fibrosis [2, 4].
 Over 2000 genetic variants of CFTR have been documented, with 322 of these known to result in disease pathology [5].
-Amongst individuals with CF, heterogeneity of clinical presentations is broad[6] and is not explained by their CFTR mutation alone.
+Amongst individuals with CF, heterogeneity of clinical presentations is broad [6] and is not explained by their CFTR mutation alone.
 Patients with the same CFTR mutation can show dramatic variation in the severity of organ dysfunction [6].
-In addition, response to treatment is known to be heterogeneous with some individuals experiencing improvements whilst others have no response or even deterioration in end organ function [7, 8].
-The current cost of CFTR modulators is more than USD\$270,000 a year, so clearly the best outcome from expensive treatment is required[9].
+In addition, response to treatment is known to be heterogeneous with some individuals experiencing improvements, whilst others have no response or even deterioration in end organ function [7, 8].
+The current cost of CFTR modulators is >US\$270000 per patient, per year, so clearly the best outcome is required in view of the expense of treatment [9].
 In the current era of precision medicine, patient-derived mini-organs (organoids) have emerged as an aide to provide personalised medicine to patients by predicting an individual's response to drugs.